rbehjati/comprehensive-rust/src/traits/trait-objects.md

 * You did not get into that issue in your `Shapes` excercise in Day-2 because you used an enum.

+* Trait objects aren’t as generally useful as objects in other languages: their specific purpose is to allow abstraction across common behavior.

+* [Object Safety](https://doc.rust-lang.org/reference/items/traits.html#object-safety): Not every Trait can be made into a Trait Object.

 * With trait objects, you get dynamic dispatch.
+This is as opposed to monomorphization that provides static dispatch.
+  * Static dispatch: the compiler knows what method you’re calling at compile time.
+  * Dynamic dispatch: the compiler can’t tell at compile time which method you’re calling, but emits code that at runtime will figure out which method to call.

 </details>